See index to all the chapters for Putting Out the Planetary Fire

 The Royal Bank of Canada provided $9.2 billion of financing and underwriting to top fossil fuel expansionists like Enbridge, ExxonMobil, Chevron, TC Energy and Saudi Aramco from 2016 to September 30, 2022.

-Private equity firms — a subset of assets managers, a more secretive class of investors hyper focused on maximizing profits — has invested at least $1.1 trillion into the energy sector since 2010 — double the combined market value of three of the world’s largest energy companies, Exxon, Chevron, and Royal Dutch Shell.
-The overwhelming majority of those investments were in fossil fuels, with only about 12% into renewable energy.
-As public pressure over climate change prompted some oil companies to begin shedding some of their dirtiest assets, equity firms have been buying them up.
+Private equity firms — a subset of asset managers, a more secretive class of investors hyper-focused on maximizing profits — have invested at least $1.1 trillion into the energy sector since 2010 — double the combined market value of three of the world’s largest energy companies, Exxon, Chevron, and Royal Dutch Shell.
+The overwhelming majority of those investments were in fossil fuels, with only about 12% put into renewable energy.
+As public pressure over climate change prompted some oil companies to begin shedding some of their dirtiest assets, private equity firms have been buying them up.
 “By bottom-fishing for bargain prices — looking to pick up riskier, less desirable assets on the cheap — the buyers are keeping some of the most polluting wells, coal-burning plants and other inefficient properties in operation.”